Levertion/levertion.github.io/_posts/2017-9-16-builtin_java.md

 ---
 title: Use the vanilla java runtime
+categories:
-categories: Modding
+  - Modding
 description: "How to use the built-in java runtime to install optifine and forge"
-title: Modding, Optifine, Security, Java, Minecraft
+tags:
+  - Modding
+  - Optifine
+  - Security
+  - Java
+  - Minecraft
 ---
 ## Why